godotengine/godot-docs/classes/class_editorspatialgizmoplugin.rst

 - :ref:`String<class_String>` **get_name** **(** **)** virtual

-Override this method to provide the name that will appear in teh gizmo visibility menu.
+Override this method to provide the name that will appear in the gizmo visibility menu.

 .. _class_EditorSpatialGizmoPlugin_method_has_gizmo: